 Over the years, Meek established good relations with many Native Americans, and he married three Indian women, including the daughter of a Nez Perce chief.
 Nonetheless, he also frequently fought with tribes who were hostile to the incursion of the mountain men into their territories.
 In the spring of 1837, Meek was nearly killed by a Blackfeet warrior who was taking aim with his bow while Meek tried to reload his Hawken rifle.
 Luckily for Meek, the warrior dropped his first arrow while drawing the bow, and the mountain man had time to reload and shoot.

 In 1840, Meek recognized that the golden era of the free trappers was ending.
 Joining with another mountain man, Meek and his third wife guided one of the first wagon trains to cross the Rockies on the Oregon Trail.
 Meek settled in the lush Willamette Valley of western Oregon, became a farmer, and actively encouraged other Americans to join him.
 In 1847, Meek led a delegation to Washington, D.C., asking for military protection from Indian attacks and territorial status for Oregon.
 Though he arrived “ragged, dirty, and lousy,” Meek became something of a celebrity in the capitol.
 Easterners relished the boisterous good humor Meek showed in proclaiming himself the “envoy extraordinary and minister plenipotentiary from the Republic of Oregon to the Court of the United States.”
 Congress responded by making Oregon an official American territory and Meek became a U.S. marshal.

 Meek returned to Oregon and became heavily involved in politics, eventually helping to found the Oregon Republican Party.
-He later retired to his farm, where he died on this day at the age of 65.
+He later retired to his farm, where he died on this day in 1875 at the age of 65.